AgalmicVentures/Environment/README.md

 ### `colors.sh`
 Defines a variety of formatting specifications with [ANSI codes](https://en.wikipedia.org/wiki/ANSI_escape_code).

+### `CsvToJson.py`
+Converts CSV documents to JSON with a variety of transformation options.

 ### `git_author_files.sh`
 Returns a list of the files touched by the given author in the Git repository in the current working directory.